 Even before Tona’s started catering, Azra’s Biryanis were popular among her friends and family.
 “Cook us some biryani’ was a popular request,” Azra recounts.
 When her business-savvy daughter Shruti, who is now a film producer in the UK, suggested Azra start catering, it seemed like a natural progression from what she has been perfecting over 30 years.
 Tona is Shruti’s pet name.
 For Azra’s pet project which was suggested by her daughter, naming it Tona’s seemed apt.

-The rich flavours of her pots set Azra’s biryanis apart.
+The rich flavours of her biryani pots set Azra’s biryanis apart.
 While she agrees that “vegetable biryanis” don’t really exist and are in fact a misnomer, she makes them anyways just so vegetarians don’t feel left out on a table that serves her biryanis.
-She uses similar masalas (minus the meat) as in other biryanis but takes extra measures to keep it authentic and even uses separate pots to cook them.
+She uses similar masalas (minus the meat) as in the meat variants, but takes extra measures to keep it authentic and even uses separate pots to cook them.

 Tona’s fish biryani (which Azra has begun to feel deserves a better name for two reasons--it is not the regular fish biryani and it’s a standout), on the other hand, is perhaps the one that is closest to her lineage—a Gujarati royal family that later moved to Mumbai.
 “It is actually Mia Pulao (loosely translated as fish biryani) I grew up eating as a child,” she says.